 In fact, look what it took to buy a few eggs:

 Do not hard code things such as "C:\Program Files", because it might actually be "C:\Archivos de programa".
 Not to mention the differences on 64 bit platforms.
 The actual localization of such folder names was remedied in Vista, but still affects XP.
 Vista stores it physically in English, but allows an alternate localized display name.

 Everybody and Guest are also a common problem in installations.
 In Norwegian, for example, they are Alle brukere and Gjest, instead.

 In older versions of Office, VBA commands were actually localized.
 This caused scripts written in English to fail on non-English installations of Office such as French.
 I personally had to deal with this while working for a large company in the late 90's.

 Store as much as possible in external files.
-XML is a good format.
+Plain text files such as JSON or XML are good formats.
 By doing this, you allow users to contribute and even fix errors in their languages.

 In the .NET world, WPF is far superior to WinForms for localization issues.

 I've spent an enormous amount of time researching this subject, and both Google and Wikipedia have been a huge resource for me.
 A few of the charts are from Wikipedia.
 Most of the screenshots were created by myself using VMWare.
 Other images and pictures were sent to me by conference attendees wishing to enhance the presentation.
 A few images are of completely unknown sources as I have been presenting on this topic for many years.